Nonlocal field theory of quasiparticle scattering in dipolar Bose-Einstein condensates: Dipolar interactions in quasi-1D condensates

 \subsection{Analyticity of the kernel}

-Assuming an analytical interaction kernel (in Fourier space) is a simplifying hypothesis in nonlocal field theories \cite{Unruh2005}, which leads us to question whether this property is fulfilled by our $\tilde{G}$.
+Assuming an analytical interaction kernel (in Fourier space) is a simplifying hypothesis in nonlocal field theories \cite{Unruh2005}.
+Indeed, for if $\tilde{G}(\ell_{\perp}k)$ is an analytical function of $k$, it follows that

+for any function $f$, which leads us to question whether this property is fulfilled by our $\tilde{G}$.
+We note, in particular, that if Eq.~\eqref{simplification} holds, the effect of the long-range interactions on plane waves is ``local,'' and therefore the latter does not prevent the existence of plane wave solutions to the field equations.
 For the particular case of a dipolar interaction, inspection of Eq.~\eqref{gfourier} reveals the analytical structure of $\tilde{G}$ in the complex plane.
 It has a discontinuity branch on the imaginary axis as can be seen from the application of the Sokhotski-Plemelj identity $1/(q\pm i\epsilon)=1/q\mp i\pi\delta(q)$ \cite{Galapon} as $k_x$ approaches the imaginary axis.
 Indeed, if $iq$ for real $q$ is any point on the imaginary axis, then straightforward manipulations lead to the jump magnitude measured by $\Delta \tilde{G}(iq)\coloneqq \lim_{\epsilon\rightarrow0}[\tilde{G}(iq+\epsilon)-\tilde{G}(iq-\epsilon)]$, which reads

 The above equation highlights the advantage of writing the interaction kernel in the integral form of Eq.~\eqref{gfourier}, as it shows that the branch of $\tilde{G}$ exists for any shape of radial trapping, which in turn determines the discontinuity branch jump through the form factor $\mathfrak{X}$ in Eq.~\eqref{disc}.
 For the Gaussian profile, the latter reads $\mathfrak{X}(q^2)=\exp(-q^2/2)$, while for a cylindrical box trap, for which $|\phi_{\bot}(|\x_{\bot}|)|^2=1/(\pi\ell_\bot^2)$ for $|\x_{\bot}|<\ell_\bot$ and zero otherwise, we find $\mathfrak{X}(q^2)=2J_1^2(|q|)/|q|^2$, where $J_1$ is a Bessel function \cite{Gradshteyn2007}.